Turkey's first voters turn away from Erdogan - ExBulletin

 She will vote on May 14 but does not want to “mix politics and religion”.

-“Erdogan is the main obstacle to my dreams,” said the young woman, who is working to raise funds to pay for a design school.
+“Erdogan is the main obstacle to my dreams,” said the young woman, who works to raise funds to pay for a design school.

 Her boyfriend interrupted, listing some of Erdogan’s achievements.